pmuens/awesome-serverless/README.md

 - [Azure functions vs. AWS Lambda](http://searchcloudcomputing.techtarget.com/tip/Serverless-showdown-Microsoft-Azure-Functions-vs-AWS-Lambda) - Comparison of Azure functions and AWS Lambda.
 - [Serverless and Machine Learning](https://blog.alexcasalboni.com/serverless-computing-machine-learning-baf52b89e1b0#.y6nu7bgfc) - Post about serverless and machine learning.
 - [AWS Lambda and SQS](http://theburningmonk.com/2016/04/aws-lambda-use-recursive-function-to-process-sqs-messages-part-1/) - Blog post series on how to use AWS Lambda with SQS.
+- [Serverless is the new multitenancy](https://techcrunch.com/2016/09/01/serverless-is-the-new-multitenancy/) - Overview post which explains the serverless architecture.

 ## Talks